shumroze/Flagopedia-Legal/PRIVACY_POLICY.md

 ### Data Deletion
 To delete your data, simply uninstall the App.
 All locally stored data will be removed.

+### Subscription Management
+You can manage your subscription and view your data through your Apple ID account settings.

 ## Children's Privacy